Holyheld/holy_wallet/README.md

 * **Track your NFT portfolio.**
 Keep track of your digital art portfolio.
 Holyheld supports ERC721 and ERC1155 tokens, so that you can always check on your beauties.

+## What's next?
+We are still at Alpha stage and a lot of features are hidden, but we’re planning to expand.
+Soon we’ll be offering:
+* Fiat on/off ramp
+* In-app chat customer support
+* Virtual and physical debit cards
+* Multichain support
+* Portfolio concierge
+* Smart suggestions

 ## Credits
-This version of a wallet is based on the best open-source Ethereum wallet that has ever existed - [Rainbow])https://rainbow.me).
+This version of a wallet is based on the best open-source Ethereum wallet that has ever existed - [Rainbow](https://rainbow.me).
 We are deep fans of the Rainbow and $SOCKS, so we decided to continue the great work done by the open-source community.